 Directions: Consult with your supervising/mentor teacher; with additional school personnel; and with families and/or guardians, as needed, to develop your understanding of students' assets and learning needs.
 Review student work and available assessment or survey data, and talk with and/or observe students to learn about the class's range of assets, including academic strengths and learning needs.
-You will use this information to establish content-specific learning goals and ELD goals for the English learners in your class and Focus Student 1 (FS1) for the literacy or mathematics lesson you will plan and teach for Cycle 1.
+You will use this information to establish content-specific learning goals (including Curriculum Frameworks) for the lesson you will plan and teach for Cycle 1.

-Gather information about student assets and learning needs in a professional and appropriate manner that protects students' privacy.
+Gather information about student assets and learning needs in a professional and appropriate manner that protects students' privacy and aligns with the school's and/or program's policies.
 While you might collect contextual information by talking with the students, only do so if supportive and appropriate for the developmental level of the student.
 Personal student information must be vetted through the supervising/mentor teacher.
 If you have questions about the types of information that are available in a public-school setting about students' assets and/or learning needs, seek guidance from your preparation program and the school site administrator(s) or teachers with whom you are conducting your student teaching.